benjystanton/benjystanton.github.io/src/about/index.md

 title: About
 ---

-My name is Benjy Stanton and I’m an interaction designer at Swirrl.
+My name is Benjy Stanton and I’m an interaction designer.
 I’m based in Swansea, Wales.
-I care about user needs, accessibility, data and the open web.
+I care about user needs, accessibility and the open web.
 Husband.
 Dad of three.
 Pronouns: he/him.

 ## Summary